Feifeng Qianlong

 Feifeng Qianlong, literally Flying Phoenix and Hidden Dragon, is a wuxia novel by Liang Yusheng.
 It was first published as a serial in the Hong Kong newspaper Cheng Wu Pao in November 1966.
-Set between the 12th and 13th centuries in China, the story mixes espionage, romance and tragedy against the backdrop of the wars between the Song and Jin dynasties, and the rise of the Mongol Empire.
+Set in 13th-century China, the story mixes espionage, romance, and tragedy against the backdrop of the wars between the Song and Jin dynasties, and the rise of the Mongol Empire.

-The novel is one of Liang Yusheng's shorter serials and forms part of his novels set in the Song dynasty, alongside Kuangxia Tianjiao Monü, Hanhai Xiongfeng, Mingdi Fengyun Lu and Fengyun Leidian.
-Critics and later scholars have described it as a compact, suspense-driven work that departs from Liang Yusheng's longer epics through its focus on betrayal and moral conflict.
+The novel is one of Liang Yusheng's shorter serials and loosely connected to his other novels set in the Song dynasty, such as Kuangxia Tianjiao Monü, Hanhai Xiongfeng, Mingdi Fengyun Lu, and Fengyun Leidian.
+Critics have described it as a compact, suspense-driven work that departs from Liang Yusheng's longer novels through its focus on betrayal and moral conflict.

 Publication history

 Feifeng Qianlong was first published as a serial in the Hong Kong newspaper Cheng Wu Pao in November 1966.
 Subsequent reprints include a 1995 edition by Storm & Stress Publishing Company, and a 1996 edition by Cosmos Books.